 Don’t have Proclaim?
 Start a free trial today.

-1. Connect your output(s).
+1. Connect outputs to your computer.

 Did you know?
 You can display Proclaim via an Apple TV.
 Learn more.

 Ensure your computer views the additional display(s) as extended.